Skip to main content

 Benefits to the UK economy

-Co-operatives are worth around £40 billion to the UK economy each year.
+Co-operatives and mutuals are worth around £179.2bn to the UK economy, with more than 10,000 enterprises.
 Co-operatives UK publishes The Co-op Economy report annually.
-The 2021 report revealed:
+The 2025 report revealed:

 Next we consider your options when it comes to your co‑op's finances